-Although the University of Illinois is most well-known for its engineering program (it is ranked among the 5 in the world!), this public research university also excels in numerous other areas, and is deservedly considered a “Public Ivy” school.
-Located in Champaign-Urbana, Illinois, the school delivers over 150 degree programs to its 44,000 students each year and remains a research hub in the Midwest.
+The University of Illinois is a public research university that excels in many areas.
+It is deservedly considered a “Public Ivy” school.
+Located in Champaign-Urbana, Illinois, the school delivers over 150 degree programs to its 44,000 students.
+It serves as a primary research hub in the Midwest.

-The University of Illinois approaches the field of Sport Management from a broad scope, understanding that people love sports for so many different reasons: watching, playing, organizing, and more.
-For that reason, the 128-credit-hour program begins with foundational courses on sport as a “leisure pursuit,” while later getting into upper-level focus classes.
-A selection of some of the classes you’ll take are:
+The University of Illinois approaches sport management from a broad perspective.
+It understands that people want a career in sports for many different reasons.
+These include loving to watch, play, or organize teams.
+The 128-credit program begins with foundational courses on sport as a “leisure pursuit.”
+Later courses focus on higher-level topics.
+A selection of some of the classes students take includes:

 - Leisure and Consumer Culture

 - Leisure Services Marketing

 Students cannot go wrong with a school like the University of Illinois.
 Many organizations rank the school nationally and globally.